AmethystCash/AutoSort/README.md

 ## How to get started?

 1. Clone the repository.
-2. Install/import all the necessary packages:
+2. Install all the necessary packages:
   - `os`
   - `time`
   - `threading`